Looking for the best air conditioner for your home? Compare the biggest brands with our customer satisfaction ratings.

 So where do you find the best air conditioner?
 Well, you start by comparing brands with our customer reviews.
 The ratings table you see above reflects the honest opinions of hundreds of Aussie consumers who have recently bought and used a new air con unit.
 No one knows better than these people which brands are really delivering on their cooling (or heating) promises.

-This year we’ve had a changing of the guard, with Panasonic replacing Fujitsu General at the top of the table, securing five star ratings in every single research category:
+This year we’ve had a changing of the guard, with Panasonic replacing Fujitsu General at the top of the table.
+Panasonic has been rated 5 stars in Overall Customer Satisfaction for air conditioners, winning the Canstar Blue award for 2016.
+On top of this, Panasonic secured a five star rating in every single research category:

 A pioneer of modern air con innovation, Panasonic is leading the energy efficiency revolution in home cooling.
 Its invertor operating system allows air conditioners to vary the rotation speed of their compressors, which results in reduced energy consumption without compromising the set temperature.
 What’s more, Panasonic’s aptly-named ‘ECONAVI’ intelligent sensors monitor the movements of people in the room and can adjust the air conditioner’s output accordingly.
 So if there is no one in the room, it will reduce its cooling power and stop you wasting money.